matrix-org/matrix-spec-proposals/proposals/3659-invite-rules.md

        2. `"has-shared-room"`: Get all Rooms Invitee is in, and check if the Inviter has a `"join"` membership state.
           If the Inviter does not have at least one shared room, Reject the invite request.
        3. `"has-direct-room"`: Check if the Invitee's account data state `"m.direct"` exists.
-          - If true, test if the content of `"m.direct"` contains a key which is the Inviter's MXID.
+          - If True, test if the content of `"m.direct"` contains a key which is the Inviter's MXID.
-            - If `True`, test if the Invitee has a `"join"` membership state in any rooms defined in the key's value.
+            - If True, test if the Invitee has a `"join"` membership state in any rooms defined in the key's value.
 If no matches are found, reject the invite request.
-            - If `False`, reject the invite request.
+            - If False, reject the invite request.
-          - If false, reject the invite request.
+          - If False, reject the invite request.
        4. `"none"`: Reject the invite request.

 #### Invite Rejection